 Research background

 Diabetes mellitus is a common worldwide problem associated with significant morbidities and mortalities.
 This paper assesses the therapeutic management and control of patients with diabetes mellitus in the current medical practice in the Lebanese population.
-It identifies the proportion of subjects with target glycosylated hemoglobin (HbA1c) in compliance with the international recommendations guidelines, and the factors that would be predictive of reaching target HbA1c.
+It identifies the proportion of subjects with target glycosylated hemoglobin (HbA1c) in compliance with the international recommendations’ guidelines, and the factors that would be predictive of reaching target HbA1c.
 It also identifies the percentage of patients with diabetes who are screened for complications of diabetes.
-Furthermore, the percentage of patients who have hypertension or dyslipidemia or taking antiplatelet treatment is also tackled.
+Furthermore, the percentage of patients who have hypertension or dyslipidemia, or who are taking antiplatelet treatment, is also tackled.
 In addition, the assessment of the health economic impact of patients with type 2 diabetes and its complications is tackled.

 Research motivation

-The results will try to discuss our findings in relation to the treatment strategies and goals recommended by the American Diabetes Association and the European Association for the Study of Diabetes.
-This will also help the physicians with the better management and follow-up of patients with diabetes mellitus and the need for proper screening for complications and other risk factors commonly associated with diabetes mellitus.
+The results discuss our findings in relation to the treatment strategies and goals recommended by the American Diabetes Association and the European Association for the Study of Diabetes.
+This will also help physicians with better management and follow-up practices for patients with diabetes mellitus, and underscores the need for proper screening of complications and other risk factors commonly associated with diabetes mellitus.

 Research objectives

 In this paper, data from Wave 2013-2014 of the International Diabetes Management Practices Study (IDMPS) were retrieved and analyzed.
-Endpoints included the proportion of subjects with target HbA1c in compliance with the international recommendations guidelines, the frequency of screening for diabetes complications and its risk factors and the assessment of the health economic impact of type 2 diabetes and its complications.
+Endpoints included the proportion of subjects with target HbA1c in compliance with the international recommendations’ guidelines, the frequency of screening for diabetes complications and its risk factors, and the assessment of the health economic impact of type 2 diabetes and its complications.

 Research methods

-The IDMPS is an international study, observational in nature, conducted in multiple centers in non-Western countries, and included patients with diabetes mellitus, who were randomly selected, from a representative pool of diabetic patients.
-It involved six waves, beginning in 2006, and ending in 2014, with each wave being conducted yearly, and consisting of a cross-sectional and longitudinal phase.
-The cross sectional phase, was conducted through yearly surveys of 2 wk duration, and tried to assess the demographic characteristics of patients with diabetes mellitus, along with their therapeutic management in the current medical practice.
+The IDMPS is an international study, observational in nature, conducted in multiple centers in non-Western countries, and included patients with diabetes mellitus who were randomly selected from a representative pool of diabetic patients.
+It involved six waves, beginning in 2006 and ending in 2014, with each wave being conducted yearly, and consisting of a cross-sectional and longitudinal phase.
+The cross-sectional phase was conducted through yearly surveys of 2 wk duration, and tried to assess the demographic characteristics of patients with diabetes mellitus, along with their therapeutic management in the current medical practice.
 The sixth Wave of the study did not include a longitudinal phase.
 A total of 60 physicians and 600 adult male or female patients were included into the sixth Wave in the year 2013.
 A signed written informed consent was obtained from all the participating patients before the application of any study-related procedures.
-Ethics committee’s approval was obtained from participating centers where such committees are in place.
+Ethics committee approval was obtained from participating centers where such committees are in place.
 The SAP (version of 6 November 2014) used for this analysis aimed at describing the cross-sectional analysis of the sixth year (Wave 2013-2014).
-Proportions are reported as percentages of all the included population and means are reported as continuous variables ± standard deviations.
+Proportions are reported as percentages of all the included populations, and means are reported as continuous variables ± standard deviations.

 Research results

-Five hundred and ninety-five patients with type 2 diabetes were included in Wave 6 and only a single patient with type one diabetes mellitus was included.
-Average age was around 60 years, with a mean BMI of 30.
-The mean fasting serum glucose was 159.42 mg/dL and mean HbA1c level was 7.98 with around 30% achieving an HbA1c target of less 7%.
-More patients were on oral anti-diabetic medications, probably related to introduction of new oral medications recently.
+Five hundred and ninety-five patients with type 2 diabetes were included in Wave 6, and only a single patient with type one diabetes mellitus was included.
+The average age was around 60 years, with a mean BMI of 30.
+The mean fasting serum glucose was 159.42 mg/dL and mean HbA1c level was 7.98, with around 30% achieving an HbA1c target of less than 7%.
+More patients were on oral anti-diabetic medications, probably related to the recent introduction of new oral medications.
 Screening of diabetic complications has improved over the years.
-A large percentage of patients were diagnosed with hypertension and dyslipidemia, the majority of which were treated but a small percentage controlled.
+A large percentage of patients were diagnosed with hypertension and dyslipidemia, the majority of which were treated, but a small percentage controlled.

 Research conclusions